learn-video/mosaic-video/README.md

 ## What is it?

-Mosaic Video is a project designed to transform live streaming videos into nice mosaics in realtime.
+*Mosaic Video* is a project designed to transform live streaming videos into nice mosaics in realtime.

 It uses ffmpeg to capture the video and position them in a grid.

+## Features

+* Generate mosaic from multiple video inputs;
+* Audio support (first video input);
+* Avaiable inputs: HLS.

+## Roadmap

+* Add support for RTMP inputs;
+* Add support to save the mosaics into storage.

+## Installation

+We are still working on the installation process.
+For now, you can install it by cloning the repository and running `go run main.go`.

 ## Contributing